State Department Safety Info

 In addition, the Department of State issues three types of official information pertaining to travel abroad:

 Travel Warnings are issued when the State Department decides, based on all relevant information, to recommend that Americans avoid travel to a certain country.
+Bates requires that a Special Waiver and Acknowledgement be signed by the student and a parent/guardian when participating in off-campus study in a country for which a Travel Warning has been issued by the U.S. Department of State

 Travel Alerts are a means to disseminate information about terrorist threats and other relatively short-term and/or trans-national conditions posing significant risks to the security of American travelers.
 They are made at any time there is a perceived threat with Americans in particular as a target group.
 In the past, Public Announcements have been issued to deal with short-term coups, bomb threats to airlines, violence by terrorists and anniversary dates of specific terrorist events.